In the latest Weekly Wright Report:

 The legislation, known commonly as “Ban the Box” prohibits employers from asking employees questions about their criminal backgrounds on their employment applications.
 However, unlike other similar statutes, including a Baltimore City ordinance, employers are permitted to ask questions about applicants’ criminal histories during the first, in-person interview.
 Furthermore, the law does not apply to employers who provide “programs, services or direct care to minors or to vulnerable adults,” or prohibit an employer from making inquiries that are required by federal or state law.

 Violations of the law can result in civil penalties up to a $300 fine per offense.
 While this may seem like a small penalty, each applicant who submits a non-compliant form constitutes a separate offense.

 While some form of this law was already in effect in Baltimore City, Prince George’s County, and Montgomery County, it now applies statewide.
 Given the short time between the veto override and the effective date, it’s important that employers in Maryland immediately review their employment applications to ensure that their application forms are compliant.
-If you have questions about this law, including whether it applies to your business, please contact Gregory Currey.
+If you have questions about this law, including whether it applies to your business, please contact our Employment & Labor Law practice group.

 EMPLOYER ALERT: NOW ONE LESS REPORTING REQUIREMENT ON FEDERAL EEO-1 REPORTS

 Following litigation, the United States Equal Employment Opportunity Commission (EEOC) has opted to not renew its request to collect employer pay data (EEO-1 Component 2) for 2019, 2020 and 2021, according to a notice recently published.